Teaching support from the UK’s largest provider of in-school maths tuition

 Read more: The most effective intervention strategies for schools

-Given that effective use of Pupil Premium funding is now part of the Ofsted accountability process, inspectors will require schools to produce relevant evidence of how pupils are progressing.
-These are the key recommendations.
+Effective use of Pupil Premium funding is now part of the Ofsted accountability process.
+Inspectors require schools to evidence their pupil premium strategy and its impact on pupils progress.

 1.